kriserickson/cordova-piwik-plugin/README.md

 $ cordova plugin add https://github.com/kriserickson/cordova-piwik-plugin
 ```

+To get the IOS version to work you have to drag the piwiktracker.xcdatamodeld package from the plugins/com.storefront.cordova/piwik/src/ios directory into XCode into the plugins directory (when cordova commandline  adds the ability to add a folder reference, this will be removed  (https://issues.apache.org/jira/browse/CB-8177).

 Note: The iOS version does not yet suppport tracking goals and custom variables...
-And you have to change the C Language Dialect in Xcode to get the app to compile (see [Github Issues](https://github.com/kriserickson/cordova-piwik-plugin/issues/1#issuecomment-114652098) for more detail).

 ## Usage ##